 When to pay

-Although it sounds like one, capital gains tax isn’t a separate tax.
-Your net capital gains form part of your assessable income in whatever year the capital gains tax event occurred.
+Although it sounds like it, capital gains tax isn’t a separate tax.
+Your net capital gains form part of your assessable income in whatever year your capital gains tax happened.

 Capital gains tax is payable as part of your income tax assessment for the relevant income year.